zsparal/api-documentation/source/guides/mollie-components/overview.rst

 At a high level, it works by using a Javascript API to add fields to your checkout that your customer will use to enter their credit card details, such as their card number.

 Mollie Components does not give you access to the card holder data.
-Instead, when the checkout is submitted, Mollie Components will exchange the card data for a ``cardToken`` which you can use with the :doc:`Create payment API </reference/v2/payments-api/create-payment>`.
-The API will then return a ``_links.checkout`` URL where your customer can do the 3-D Secure authentication.
-After that, the payment will be completed.
+Instead, when the checkout is submitted, you use Mollie Components to exchange the card holder data for a ``cardToken`` which you can use with the :doc:`Create payment API </reference/v2/payments-api/create-payment>`.

+Depending on various factors, the payment will either be completed immediately or you will get a ``_links.checkout`` URL where your customer can do the 3-D Secure authentication.
+If the customer authenticates successfully, the payment is completed.

 Implementation steps
 --------------------